tarmiste/lfs8.3-live-kit/LFSLIVE.README.BUILDER.md

    $LFS/host_scripts/make_live_squashed_root.sh

+   (the sources/syslinux package is needed by the make_live_tree script
+    so now replace the /sources directory..):

    sudo mv /mnt/savelfs83sources $LFS/sources

    $LFS/host_scripts/make_live_tree.sh

    $LFS/host_scripts/make_live_iso.sh

 The resulting live image will be found in a file of the following format:

 lfslive-<ARCH>_<DATE>.iso

-It can be burned to cd or written to a USB flash drive (USB flash drive not supported for PowerPC).
+It can be burned to cd or written to a USB flash drive with dd (USB flash drive not supported for PowerPC).